MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/convert-to-stretched-cluster.md

 Ok, let's begin:

-1. List the sites and server nodes currently in the cluster and create a `Sites.xml` file:
+1. List the site and server nodes currently in the cluster and create a `Sites.xml` file:

     ~~~PowerShell
     Get-ClusterFaultDomainXML | out-file sites.xml